Gilibee-goode/SortaClassy/docs/02_data_format_specification.md

 - Case-insensitive
 - Null values will be treated as false

+#### School of Origin
+- Optional column for school distribution balance
+- Can contain any string identifier for the student's previous school
+- Empty string "" indicates no school data
+- Used for calculating school origin balance in the School Layer scoring
+- Enables adaptive distribution rules based on school sizes

 #### Social Preferences
 - **Preferred Friends**: Up to 3 optional columns (preferred_friend_1, preferred_friend_2, preferred_friend_3)
 - **Disliked Peers**: Up to 5 optional columns (disliked_peer_1 through disliked_peer_5)